-A based aircraft is any operational and airworthy aircraft that is based at the airport for the majority of the year.3 The number of aircraft based at the airport has fluctuated between a high of 171 to a low of 166.
+A based aircraft is any operational and airworthy aircraft that is based at the airport for the majority of the year.
+The number of aircraft based at the airport has fluctuated between a high of 171 to a low of 166.
 The overall CAGR for based aircraft was 0.33% for 2011-2020.

 The airport provides the FAA with an annual inventory of based aircraft which is then used by the FAA to update the TAF forecast for the airport.
 The Airport Master Record, FAA Form 5010-1 for Idaho Falls Regional Airport, indicates a total of 171 aircraft were based at the airport for 2021.
 However, airport management reports 125 aircraft were actually based at the airport for 2021.
-The airport records, which show approximately 93 were single engine piston aircraft, 20 were multi engine, five were jets, four were helicopters, and three were gliders, will be used as the baseline in this forecast.
+The airport records, which show approximately 93 single engine piston aircraft, 20 multi engine, five jets, four helicopters, and three gliders, will be used as the baseline in this forecast.